What Is TouchPoint?

 Some common signs of stress, according to Medical News Today, are a racing heartbeat, poorly functioning digestive system, rapid breathing, muscle tension, a lowered immune system, and insomnia.

-There’s little question that living with stress is terrible for your body, and TouchPoints are designed to combat its effects by calming you down before your anxiety is overwhelming.
-Will using TouchPoints help you relax?
+There’s little question that living with stress is terrible for your body, and TouchPoint is designed to combat its effects by calming you down before your anxiety is overwhelming.
+Will using TouchPoint help you relax?
 Let’s look closer at the kinds of conditions this device was designed to help.

-While TouchPoints was initially developed for Autism and ADHD treatment, the copy on the company website states that TouchPoints are effective for treating a variety of conditions, including insomnia, autism, ADHD, Parkinson’s, EMDR, PTSD, and general anxiety.
+While TouchPoint was initially developed for Autism and ADHD treatment, the copy on the company website states that TouchPoint is effective for treating a variety of conditions, including insomnia, autism, ADHD, Parkinson’s, EMDR, PTSD, and general anxiety.
 They consider the technology to be especially beneficial for improving performance before or during stressful experiences like giving a presentation or taking an exam.

-Notably, the company also makes it clear that TouchPoints aren’t intended to treat medical conditions or to be a substitute for professional advice.
+Notably, the company also makes it clear that TouchPoint isn't intended to treat medical conditions or to be a substitute for professional advice.
 Instead, they are meant to be used as a general wellness device, preferably in conjunction with therapy or medication.

 Understanding BLAST Technology